gatblau/artisan/docs/readme.md

 - `the execution engine`: executes the logic within the packages using toolchain specific [standard containerised runtimes](https://github.com/gatblau/artisan/tree/master/runtime).
 The execution engine can run different functions requiring different toolchains using flows(<sup>[1](#flow_footnote)</sup>).

-- `the distribution engine`: provides the means to tag, push, pull and open packages, enforcing the cryptographic verification of author/source.
+- `the publishing engine`: provides the means to tag, push, pull and open packages, enforcing the cryptographic verification of author/source.

 - `the input engine`: to improve usability and foster reusability, automation packages must have a standard way to publish and consume variables and generate variable specifications.
 The input engine provide options for automated generation of variable files and loading variables from different sources.